wordofwarning/wordofwarning.org/current/2026-haphazard/programme/index.md

 <a href="https://scrapheapcollective.com" target="_blank">scrapheapcollective.com</a> · Insta <a href="https://instagram.com/scrapheapcollective" target="_blank">@scrapheapcollective</a>
 <hr>
-Café<br>**Aimee Williamson** · *Cloak of Spells*
+Café<br>**Lesya Tyminska** · *Preen*

-Join Aimee, a friendly witch, in her coven — where you can make a magical spell to add to the Cloak of Spells!
-Then watch a special Broom Dance to cast all the spells out into the world…
+Flutter into a warped, chaotic world‚ where reality is twisted, and nothing is quite what it seems.
+In this visceral exploration through movement, unraveling the fragile threads of beauty, perception, and identity.
+In disturbing the fabric of what's familiar, we dare to imagine a world shaped not by expectation, but by truth.

-Aimee is a Lancashire-based performer, dance artist, and theatre-maker.
-Her work spans across ballet, contemporary, physical theatre, and puppetry.
-She creates work for outdoor spaces using inspiration from folklore, nature, and local heritage.
+Floating between the north and south, Lesya is a multi-disciplinary movement artist with a passion for the weird and wonderful.
+Rooted in contemporary dance, she brings physical theatre, character work, and (contact) improvisation into her choreographic practice, often exploring socio-political themes through humour.
+She feels most at home in unconventional spaces, having explored these throughout her freelance career across live performance, film, and musical collaboration.
+Working now predominantly in community dance‚ a central passion in her practice‚ her recent role at Cheshire Dance allows her to deepen this work alongside a supportive and inspiring organisation.

-<a href="https://rvarts.co.uk/aimee-lily-williamson" target="_blank">rvarts.co.uk/aimee-lily-williamson</a> · Insta <a href="https://instagram.com/aimeelilywilliamson" target="_blank">@aimeelilywilliamson</a>
+Insta <a href="https://instagram.com/lesya.tym" target="_blank">@lesya.tym</a>
 <hr>
-Theatre, occurs three times<br>**Orla Collier** · *Sometimes I hate going for walks in nice places that look nice*
+Theatre<br>**Orla Collier** · *Sometimes I hate going for walks in nice places that look nice*

 A solo performance piece exploring feelings of pressure and overwhelm.